luslab/luslab.github.io/_docs/nextflow_set_up.md

 ## Installing Homebrew:
 **Homebrew** is a free and open-source software package management system that simplifies the installation of the softwares you'll need to run Nextflow.
 Homebrew is compatible with Apple's operating system macOS as well as Linux.
-Paste the following into a macOS terminal or Linux shell prompt:
+Paste the following into a macOS/iTerm2 terminal or Linux shell prompt:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 This script installs Homebrew to `/usr/local`for macOS Intel, `/opt/homebrew `for Apple Silicon, so that you don't need to type "sudo" to install packages.
 The script will ask you to confirm each time it install a software package.